cloudflinger/demo-nonhttp/readme.md

 # Getting Started

 You'll need a kubernetes cluster and the ability to insert specs into the cluster.
-We use `kubectl` in this demo.
+You can use either `helm` or `kubectl` in this demo.

 ## Set up a demo DigitalOcean Cluster (Optional)